Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 • Displaying some form of ‘Do Not Disturb’ sign or symbol on your desk or door.

-No job is 100% perfect 100% of the time.
+No job or family is perfect 100% of the time.
 We all have at least one difficult task that we don’t like to do.
 For some, however, this dislike can grow into dread, and lead to severe procrastination.

 According to the Cognitive Load Theory, when we avoid tough situations at work, it’s often because we have a fear of failure or inadequacy tied to that task.
 This is because we can’t draw from our long term memory and easily “autopilot” through the work.
 Instead, we have to rely on our much smaller, short-term working memory, which requires more cognitive effort and can cause discomfort and frustration.

-This frustration often leads to ‘procrastinatory cognitions’— thoughts that lead us to try and minimise our experience of these negative feelings by avoiding the task that’s triggering them (AKA procrastination).
-The temporary relief we receive from procrastinating, however, usually grows into anxiety over the unfinished task, leading to more overall workplace stress.
+This frustration can lead to ‘procrastinatory cognitions’— thoughts that lead us to try and minimise our experience of these negative feelings by avoiding the task that’s triggering them (AKA procrastination).
+The temporary relief we receive from procrastinating, however, can grow into anxiety over the unfinished task, leading to more overall workplace stress.

-So, how can you break this negative feedback loop?
+So, how can we break this negative feedback loop?

 Tackle the tasks you hate most, first

-Don’t let the dread of doing certain tasks fester throughout your work-week and lead to poor time management.
-Draw on your time management skills and tackle these tasks first to cross them off your to-do list.
-This way, you'll have the ability to concentrate on the more enjoyable tasks of your job, guilt-free.
+Don’t let the dread of doing certain tasks fester throughout your week.
+Draw on your time management skills and tackle these tasks first to free up mental space.
+This way, you'll have the ability to concentrate on the more enjoyable parts of your life, guilt-free.

 Reward Yourself